CebolaLab/CUTandTAG/README.md

 - Cut Matrix Generation
 - Motif Footprinting Steps

+The programs required have been installed and are available in the CebolaLab CUTandTAG anaconda environment.
+If you are running the pipeline from the Imperial College HPC, you can copy the anaconda working environment from the Cebola Lab using the following command:

+`cp /rdsgpfs/general/project/cebolalab_liver_regulomes/live/CUTandTAG/CUTandTAG.shared/anaconda-env/CUTandTAG /rdsgpfs/general/user/"$(whoami)"/home/anaconda3/envs/`

+The environment is also downloadable from this github and should be moved to your own `anaconda/envs/` folder.

 ### Alignment

 Two alignments will be run to align the human DNA and carry-over E.coli DNA which will be used later for sample calibration.
 The recommended steps (see [here](https://www.protocols.io/view/bench-top-cut-amp-tag-bcuhiwt6?step=69)) are to *not* run adapter trimming, but to instead run the alignment with the below parameters, which should result in accurate read alignment: